 1968 Hong Kong flu (H2N2 influenza combination of other coronaviruses) The estimated number of deaths was 1 million worldwide and about 100,000 in the United States.
 Most deaths were in people 65 years and older.
 I had this flu in my early 20s in San Francisco.
 I was so sick I wrote my will and gave it to my brother.
 It continues to circulate worldwide as a seasonal influenza A virus.

 1981: HIV/AIDS.
 (HIV – human immunodeficiency virus) 35 million people worldwide have died of AIDS since its discovery.
 No vaccine.
 Per the CDC, there were 16,350 deaths in the U.S. in 2017, a significant decrease from the over 40,000 deaths reported at the height of the epidemic in 1995.
 Medication is available to slow the progress of the disease.
-No vaccine.

 2003: SARS-CoV novel coronavirus, In 27 other countries, infecting 8,096 people, with 774 deaths.
 Quarantine efforts proved effective to control the virus.
 By July, the virus was contained and hasn’t reappeared since.
 Active in east Asia.
 They were not prepared in 2003.
 This is the primary reason why China, Hong Kong, South Korea, etc. were prepared for COVID-19.